Philadelphia, PA Office Overview

-The Philadelphia Metropolitan Area includes the Eastwick, Logan Square, and Navy Yard office space submarkets.
-With a metropolitan population of over 2.1 million, Philadelphia is known as 'The City of Brotherly Love' and is one of the main historic and cultural centers of American history.
-Bioscience, financial services, and tourism are three of the primary drivers of the economy in the city and create demand for white-collar office space in the metro area.
+The Philadelphia Metropolitan Area includes the University City, Logan Square, and Kensington submarkets.
+With a metropolitan population of over 2.1 million, it’s known as 'The City of Brotherly Love' and one of the main historic and cultural centers of American history.
+Biosciences, financial services, and tourism are three of the primary drivers of the economy and create demand for white-collar office space.

-As of mid-2017 the Greater Philadelphia office market encompasses over 60 million square feet of existing office space in properties larger than 50,000 square feet.
-Demand for Philadelphia commercial real estate is also created by the world-class research and educational institutions in the city.
+As of mid-2017, the market encompasses over 60 million square feet of existing office space in properties larger than 50,000 square feet.
+Demand for commercial real estate is also created by the world-class research and educational institutions.

-As the center for economic activity in Pennsylvania, Philadelphia is home to seven Fortune 1000 companies and has been ranked as a city that is an important link within the global economic system by the Globalization and World Cities Study Group & Network.
+As the center for economic activity in Pennsylvania, Philadelphia is home to seven Fortune 1000 companies and has been ranked as an important link within the global economic system by the Globalization and World Cities Study Group & Network.

-With a gross metropolitan product of $109 billion annually, there is consistently strong demand from tenants, national and international investors for the white-collar office product in Philadelphia.
-Nearly 61% of the office inventory in Philadelphia is Class A or A+, with Class B office product accounting for 35% of space on the market.
+With an annual gross metropolitan product of $109 billion, there is consistently strong demand from tenants and national and international investors for the white-collar offices.
+Nearly 61% of the office inventory in Philadelphia is Class A or A+, with Class B office product accounting for 35% of space.

 Philadelphia, PA Commercial Inventory Breakdown

 By square footage range: